mreichhoff/JapaneseGraph/README.md

 # JapaneseGraph
-A port of HanziGraph for Japanesee
+A port of HanziGraph for Japanese.
+Even more WIP than HanziGraph.